Color, Fire, Shift

 Slabs are to be the only means of production

-Students should incorporate into each of the 3 sculpture elements of both hard and soft slabs
+Students should incorporate into vessel composition elements of both hard and soft slabs

 Areas of Focus:

-Students should focus on the discussed elements of design in their sculptures.
+Students should focus on the discussed methodology of construction (slabs, both hard and soft).

-Students should focus on compositional design using nonrepresentational elements
+Students should focus on compositional design considering how glaze will interact with the vessels structure.

 Students should pay attention to the way clay behaves when wet and soft as well as how it behaves when dry and stiff.